NuVotifier/NuVotifier/docs/usage.md

 public facing Votifier instance, where as the Minecraft servers will instead receive instructions from the Bungeecord Nuvotifier for forwarding votes.

-Like, the single server installation, you can download NuVotifier at any one of the following locations:
+Like the single server installation, you can download NuVotifier at any one of the following locations:

 + [Github](https://github.com/parallelblock/NuVotifier/releases) - Official